-Try running Firefox in Troubleshoot Firefox issues using Safe Mode.
+Try running Firefox in Diagnose Firefox issues using Troubleshoot Mode.
 Do you see the popup when you do that?
 If it fails to appear in that configuration, then one of your add-ons is the culprit.

 I started it with addons disabled which is safe mode, right?
 It still popped up.